AbhijeetKrishnan/abhijeetkrishnan.github.io/_pages/about.md

 permalink: /about/
 ---

 My name is Abhijeet Krishnan.
-I am currently a PhD student at NC State University under the co-advisement of [Dr. Arnav Jhala](https://facultyclusters.ncsu.edu/people/ahjhala) and [Dr. Chris Martens](https://sites.google.com/ncsu.edu/cmartens).
-My primary research interests are in investigating how reinforcement learning policies could be used to improve human skill at a task.
+I am currently a PhD ~~student~~ candidate at NC State University under the co-advisement of [Dr. Arnav Jhala](https://facultyclusters.ncsu.edu/people/ahjhala) and [Dr. Chris Martens](https://sites.google.com/ncsu.edu/cmartens).
+My primary research interests are in investigating how we might develop human-oriented models of competitive game strategies and learn them automatically from gameplay.
 My work is an interdisciplinary blend of machine learning and player modeling.

 I like programming.
 I try to regularly work on side projects and upload them to my [GitHub](https://github.com/AbhijeetKrishnan).
 Some side projects I'm proud of are -